fluxcd/flux/CONTRIBUTING.md

 and the [Helm install](site/helm-get-started.md), which might be helpful.

 Please talk to us on Slack, if you should get stuck anywhere.
-We appreciate any help and look forward welcoming you to the team!
+We appreciate any help and look forward talking to you soon!

 ## Certificate of Origin